calref/cboe/rsrc/schemas/readme.md

 * `<sound>` - (max unbounded) Gives a name for a custom sound (ID 100 or greater).
 These names are used when showing the Pick Sound dialog in various places.
 The required `id` attribute specifies which sound it applies to.
+* `<event>` - (max unbounded) Gives a name to a major event flag.
+These names are shown (and editable) when showing the Pick Event dialog in various places.
+The required `id` attribute specifies which event.

 Terrain Types
 -------------